GoogleCloudPlatform/professional-services-data-validator/README.md

                         See: *Calculated Fields* section for details --hash COLUMNS        Comma separated list of columns to hash or * for all columns --concat COLUMNS      Comma separated list of columns to concatenate or * for all columns (use if a common hash function is not available between databases)
+  [--exclude-columns or -ec]
+                        Flag to indicate the list of columns provided should be excluded from hash or concat instead of included.
   [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE]
                         BigQuery destination for validation results.
 Defaults to stdout.
                         See: *Validation Reports* section